 What are the roles and responsibilities of the board of directors?

 Your board of directors meets regularly to conduct condominium business.
 Meetings typically occur once a month, though they can happen more or less frequently.
-The board of directors must ensure the corporation is run in compliance with the Condominium Act.
+The board of directors must ensure the corporation is run in compliance with the Condominium Act, 1998 (the Condo Act).
 As part of their responsibilities, directors must:

 - track your condominium’s financial performance.